 - Research: Although every Allegheny student does scholarly research in their senior year, you may want to participate in this endeavor before that time.
 Many students work with faculty members over the summer, or during the school year in an independent study.
 Students who want research as part of their career will want to have experience off campus as well.
 Such opportunities as SURP, PTEI, and many others are available for this purpose.
 Most have early deadlines and are quite competitive.

 - Summer Programs for Minority and Disadvantaged Students: Many medical and dental schools have summer programs designed to help minority and disadvantaged students enhance their credentials.
-The SMDEP programs are the best known of this type.
+The SHPEP programs are the best known of this type.

 - Medical Ethics Lecture: Every year Allegheny hosts a noted specialist in medical ethics.
 Attend the lecture.
 Consider taking the medical ethics course (Philosophy).
 Many other lectures offered at the college have relevance to medical practice.